BhavKush/BroStay_Web-Application/README.md

 -> For Host
 * Register your places.
 * Edit content or add images to your registered places.
-* Change walpaper of what image is showing to user.
+* Change the wallpaper of what image is showing to the user.
-* All features like nearby places, rules and regulation, prices, max number of guests.
+* All features like nearby places, rules and regulations, prices, and max number of guests.

 ->For Guests
-* Book places with number of guests and flexiable checkin & checkout time.
+* Book places with several guests and flexible check-in & checkout times.
 * Check all images and nearby places of stay.
-* Print booked recipt.
+* Print booked receipt.

 # Commands
 -> npm install

 * Terminal 1
 -> cd client
--> npm run start
+-> npm run dev

 * Terminal 2
 -> cd api
--> npm run start
+-> npm run dev